What are the MEES Regulations?

 Sales and Acquisition of Commercial Property

-- Acting for sellers and buyers in relation to the sale and acquisition of all forms of commercial property
+- Acting for sellers or buyers in relation to the sale and acquisition of all forms of commercial property